yuanyehome/Computer-Network-Lab2/README.md

 - This is a project of Lab2 of Computer Network (Honor Class) of Peking University.
 This lab will let us implement a simple TCP-IP protocol stack and implement socket primitive which can communicate with a real linux machine finally.
 (At present I wish I can achieve this target).
 - `code` folder contains all the codes used in my own protocol stack, please refer to `README.md` file in `code` folder for more details; `mperf` folder and `vnetUtils` folder(more detail please refer to `Writeup.md` the official tutorial of this Lab)
 - `standard` folder contains some protocal standard which may be referred in the implementation of my protocol.
+- Writing Tasks(Part B):
+  - `About how to get MAC from IP`: I use ARP-like protocol to get MAC from an IP when targetIP is in the same subnet as source device.
+And use route table to query next-hop when they are not in the same subnet.
+  - `About routing algorithm`: First all hosts initialize themselves by add route table items that correspoding to their devices with distance 0.
+Every 2 seconds they will send a broadcast contains their route tables.
+If a neighbor is not listened by one host, it will be seen as offline.
+When merging the neighborhoods' route tables and its own table, I use methods like distance-vector.